paperai/pdfanno/README.md

 ```
 where `position` indicates `(x, y, width, height)` of the annotation.

-### Multi-user Annotation
+### Reference File
+To support multi-user annotation, PDFAnno allows to load `reference anno file`.
+For example, if you create `a.anno` and an another annotator creates `b.anno` for the same PDF, load `a.anno` as usual, and load `b.anno` as a reference file.
+Then PDFAnno renders `a.anno` and `b.anno` on the PDF viewer with different colors each other. (more than one reference files are also supported.)
-To support multi-user annotation, PDFAnno allows simultaneous visualization of multiple annotation files on the single PDF, which is useful for checking inter-annotator agreement and resolving annotation conflicts.
+This is useful to check inter-annotator agreement and resolving annotation conflicts.
+Note that the reference files are rendered as read-only.

 ## Developer's Guide
 PDFAnno is built on [pdf.js](https://github.com/mozilla/pdf.js) for PDF viewer.
-We implement custom layers for rendering annotations.
+We implement custom layers for rendering annotations on pdf.js.

 ### Install and Build
 First, install [Node.js](https://nodejs.org/) and npm.
 The version of Node.js must be 6+.